sierramm/Camas-High-School-Band/index.md

 - **Parades:** The band marches in several parades during the holiday season and in the spring.
 - **Disneyland/Disneyworld:** Every other year, the band goes on tour to either Disneyland or Disneyworld during spring break.

+#### What kind of time commitment does band require?
+During marching season, in addition to attendance at football/other sports games and parades, there are field show practices after school, band camp held for a week during the summer, and sectionals after school run by the section leaders for each instrument.
+Throughout the entire school year, although practice calendars or logs are not assigned, individual practice is often needed in order to learn and perform the songs well.

+#### Is band better than choir?
+Yes, without a doubt.
+Band is far superior.
+(We even sing sometimes)

 #### How can I join band?
 To join band, you need to need to forecast for it in your schedule.
 You also need to get Mr. Mancini's signature.